p2panda/handbook/README.md

 # p2:panda_face:

+**Note June 2021: This document reflects where we started off, it shows our motivations and dreams.
+Since then, p2panda has grown to be more than a software for festivals.
+An update to this design document is coming, keep this in mind until then.**

 p2panda is a :panda_face: way to get together in self-organized festivals.

 A festival can be anything you want to plan with your friends, your circle, your collective, your commune – or people you have never met before: Give p2panda to your devices and create workshops, gatherings, initiatives, concerts or conferences using the computers and phones you already have – independent of any commercial infrastructure.